jesperancinha/project-signer/project-signer-templates/profile/Readme.md

 ---

 Hello there developers!
 This is my GitHub profile, welcome!
-I am an experience Software developer/engineer that loves to share knowledge with everyone on this network. 👋.
+I am an experience Software developer/engineer that loves to share knowledge with everyone about software. 👋.

 Feel free to have a look, ask questions and open issues!